VladCharches/Chef/README.md

 json_attribs "/root/.chef/runlist.json"

-I downloaded and installed cookbooks of nginx and iptables from http://community.opscode.com/cookbooks/ For the nginx required dependencies.
-For solve it I used berkshelf
+**3. I downloaded and installed cookbooks of nginx and iptables from http://community.opscode.com/cookbooks/ For the nginx required dependencies.
+For solve it I used berkshelf**

 - yum install git
 - berks init